davatorium/rofi/.github/CONTRIBUTING.md

 Questions filled in on the bug tracker will be marked `question`, locked and closed.
 If the question is clear, I normally try to provide an answer.

+**Please do not submit reports related to wayland, see [here](https://github.com/DaveDavenport/rofi/wiki/Wayland) for more information.**